 Commercial fashion photography is a dynamic field featuring beautiful models and products.
 Retouching is an integral part of the process that can make or break a commercial fashion image.

-What Software Should I Use to Retouch Fashion Photos?
+Commercial Fashion Photography: What Software Should I Use to Retouch Photos?

 Lightroom is a global editor.
 It’s best for culling and organizing your photos and for applying edits to the whole image.
 There are targeted adjustment tools that allow you to work on small portions of the picture.
 But Lightroom is best at tackling adjustments to the entire image at once.